robinmattern/FRDocs_dev01-robin/Setup/fr0301_Setup-Vultr-Ubuntu.md

 ![Vultr Server Location](./images/fr0301-03_Vultr-Server-Location.png "Server Location")

-5. Server Type: Ubuntu 18.04 x64 (We use this version for the FormR tutorial.
-If this version is not available in the future, then choose the lowest version, since it is the most tested.)
+5. Server Type: Ubuntu 21.10 x64 (We always choose the highest version for the FormR tutorial.
+If this version is not available in the future, then choose the highest version.)

 ![Vultr Server Type](./images/fr0301-04_Vultr-Server-Type.png "Server Type")